 How many of these logos are you able to identify just from this screenshot?
 Two?
 Three?
 Are you a seasoned traveler from Europe?
 Maybe you recognize all of them.

 We believe that it’s not enough to just mention the brand name in some small text in the caption.
 We want to provide information that helps people quickly recognize their favorite airlines.
 Using well-crafted logos helps us achieve this (and it looks great too 🥳).

 Having a nice logo isn’t rocket science

 We wrote these simple guidelines to help you prepare logos well.
 For functionality and recognition.

 It’s actually pretty easy.
 Anyone can do it following these two simple steps.

 If we have the logo available in 256×256 pixels, we can resize it automatically for different screens and sizes.
 That’s how we display the best possible logos to our users.

 It’s always better to work with a bounding box (that space around the edges).
 It gives your logo a bit of room to breath.

 An image is worth thousands words:

-To make it even easier, we’ve prepared this Photoshop template for you.
-You just need to save your logo as PNG and upload it to Nest 🙂
+To make it even easier, we’ve prepared a Photoshop template for you.
+You just need to save your logo as a PNG and upload it to Nest 🙂